santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-editcontext.md

 ## What is FieldIdentifier?

 A' FieldIdentifier' aims to provide an identity for a specific property on an object.
-It differs from  `System.Reflection.PropertyInfo`  because it identifies a property in a particular object instance.
-In contrast, reflection identifies a property of a class.

 ## FieldState